Tony Moeaki: Professional career

+Pre-draft

-Moeaki was projected to be a third or fourth round pick in the 2010 NFL Draft by NFL draft experts and scouts.
+Moeaki was projected to be a third or fourth round pick in the 2010 NFL draft by NFL draft experts and scouts.
 He was ranked as the seventh tight end prospect in the draft by DraftScout.com and was ranked the eighth best tight end by Bleacher Report.

 Kansas City Chiefs

-The Kansas City Chiefs selected Moeaki in the third round (93rd overall) of the 2010 NFL Draft.
+The Kansas City Chiefs selected Moeaki in the third round (93rd overall) of the 2010 NFL draft.
 The Kansas City Chiefs traded their fourth (102nd overall) and fifth round picks (144th overall) in the 2010 NFL Draft to the Houston Texans in order to acquire the third round pick (93rd overall) used to draft Moeaki.
 Moeaki was the fourth tight end drafted from a class that included Rob Gronkowski, Jermaine Gresham, and Jimmy Graham.

 On July 22, 2010, the Kansas City Chiefs signed Moeaki to a four-year, $2.47 million contract.

 He scored his first NFL touchdown in his first NFL game on Monday Night Football on September 13, 2010, on a 2-yard pass from quarterback Matt Cassel against the San Diego Chargers.
 Following the game against the San Francisco 49ers Moeaki received the Pepsi NFL Rookie of the Week award after he put up 44 receiving yards and a spectacular one-handed touchdown grab.

 On September 1, 2011, Moeaki was placed on IR after suffering an injury during a preseason game against the Green Bay Packers, which kept him out of the 2011 NFL season.
 He was reunited with quarterback Ricky Stanzi in 2011 when the Kansas City Chiefs drafted him in the 5th round.

 Moeaki shared the starting role with Kevin Boss until Boss went on the IR in Week 2, when he became the primary tight end.
 He ended up with 33 receptions for 453 yards and a touchdown.

 After fracturing his shoulder in the preseason, Moeaki was waived with an injury designation on August 31, 2013.
 He cleared waivers and was added to the Chiefs' injured reserve list.
 On October 23, an injury settlement was reached and Moeaki became a free agent.